top of page

 Electric Choice in PA

-GIVING CONSUMERS A CHOICE
+GIVING CONSUMERS

-Pennsylvania consumers have had the option of choosing their electric service provider for nearly 25 years, as part of the Electricity Generation Customer Choice and Competition Act of 1996.
+Pennsylvania consumers have had the option of choosing their electric service provider for 30 years, as part of the Electricity Generation Customer Choice and Competition Act of 1996.
 Before the state law allowing customers to choose took effect, Pennsylvania had some of the highest electricity prices in the country.
 Since then, prices have lowered and stabilized, but the full intent of the law was never realized.

 Electric choice in Pennsylvania isn’t keeping up with consumer demands, technology and market trends.